ashishsubedi/grego/Readme.md

 > Supported on linux and mac

-1. Clone the repo or download `grego` binary file.
+1. Download `grego` binary file from release or repo.
-2. Execute `grego` in the repo from terminal.
+2. Execute `grego` in the from terminal.
 You might need to give executable permission for this with `chmod u+x grego`.

 > Note: You can copy this executable to `~/.local/bin/` to directly execute this from the terminal